-The six equal participants in the North West Shelf Project are:
+The five equal participants in the North West Shelf Project are:

 BP Developments Australia Pty Ltd is a subsidiary of the BP plc global oil and gas company.
 The BP group has been active in Australia since 1920, in both exploration, refining (Kwinana, Western Australia) and the marketing of oil and gas products.
 BP Developments Australia Pty Ltd holds a 1/6th share in the North West Shelf Joint Venture as well as licenses in the Browse and Carnarvon basin.

 Chevron is one of the world's leading integrated energy companies and through its Australian subsidiaries, has been present in Australia for more than 60 years.
 Chevron Australia is the operator of the Gorgon and Wheatstone natural gas projects; manages its equal one-sixth interest in the North West Shelf Venture; and operates Australia's largest onshore oilfield on Barrow Island.
 Chevron is also a significant investor in exploration offshore northwest Australia and its Perth-based Global Technology Centre provides technology support and solutions to the company's operations in Australia and around the world.